 Now it’s time to choose a web host.
 Hostinger is our top pick since it caters to a diverse market and should easily cater to your needs.
-Hostinger is also affordable, offering entry-level plans starting at just $0.99 per month (with a four-year contract).
+Hostinger is also affordable, offering WordPress hosting starting at $1.99 per month (with a four-year contract).

 We’ve reviewed tons of hosting providers and narrowed it down to the top eight services.
 Check out our post on the best web hosting services here.